Master of Business Administration (MBA) Degree, Online Program

 Leave of Absence (LOA) Policy

-Continuous enrollment between admission and the completion of degree work is the norm.
+Continuous enrollment between admission and the completion of the degree is the norm.
 In some cases, however, circumstances may compel a student to interrupt their studies temporarily.
-The Jones Graduate School of Business may grant students in the MBA Degree, Executive Program, Hybrid Program, Professional Program (Evening, Evening Extended, or Weekend), Full-Time Program a leave of absence for up to one year; or for students in the MBA Degree, Online Program (MBA@Rice), for up to four quadmesters (one year).
+The Jones Graduate School of Business may grant students in the MBA Degree, Executive Program, Hybrid Program, Professional Program (Evening, Evening Extended, or Weekend), Full-Time Program a leave of absence for up to two semester (one year); or for students in the MBA Degree, Online Program (MBA@Rice), for up to four quadmesters (one year).
 Leaves of absence may only be requested twice during the program.
 A leave of absence does not suspend or alter the 5-year time limit during which a student must earn the MBA.

 Students should request to be approved for leave of absence (LOA) prior to the first day of class for the semester (or prior to the first day of class for the quadmester, for students in the MBA Degree, Online Program (MBA@Rice)).
-Requests are reviewed by the MBA program and the student is notified of approval or non-approval.
-Students who are not in good academic standing (i.e., students whose GPA is below 3.00) are considered to be on “provisional LOA” and must petition the Academic Standards Committee to return to the program, prior to resuming their enrollment.
+Requests are reviewed and the student is notified of approval or non-approval.
+Students who are not in good academic standing (i.e., students whose GPA is below 3.00) are on “provisional LOA” and must petition the Academic Standards Committee to return to the program, prior to resuming their enrollment.
 Students who do not return from LOA within one year must petition the Academic Standards Committee to return.

 A student who does not qualify for a late LOA may withdraw from the university at any point (subject to the tuition refund schedule on the Academic Calendar).